spryker/spryker-docs/docs/pbc/all/tax-management/202212.0/avalara/install-avalara-shipment.md

 {% info_block warningBox "Verification" %}

-Make sure you’ve enabled the plugins:
 1. Add an item to a cart.
-2. Proceeding to checkout.
+2. Proceed to checkout.
-3. On the summary page, you should see the calculated tax amount for your order, including taxes for product options and shipment methods.
+3. On the summary page, you should see the calculated tax amount for your order, including the taxes for shipment methods.

 {% endinfo_block %}

-2. Update the following data import .csv files:
+2. Update the following data import files:

 | FILE NAME | COLUMN TO ADD | LOCATION |
 | --- | --- | --- |
 | shipment.csv | avalara_tax_code | data/import/common/common/shipment.csv |

-3. To handle the new field, adjust `Shipment` data importer using the following example:
+3. To handle the new field, adjust the `Shipment` data importer using the following example:

 **data/import/common/common/shipment.csv**